 2.«#» “On-Site Consumer Load”(XX/XX/XX Version) means the load of an identified retail consumer of «Customer Name» that is electrically interconnected at the same Point of Delivery to «Customer Name»’s system with a Consumer-Owned Resource of that same identified retail consumer.
 Such load does not utilize BPA or Third-Party Transmission Provider transmission facilities to deliver the generation from the Consumer-Owned Resource to the consumer load.
 [LF, SL, BL]

-2.«#» “Open Access Transmission Tariff” or “OATT”(XX/XX/XX Version) means a transmission provider’s transmission tariff that has been accepted by FERC and that FERC has ruled is consistent with or superior to FERC’s pro forma OATT for purposes of reciprocity, or that is substantially similar to FERC’s pro forma OATT.
-[LF, SL, BL]
+2.«#» “Open Access Transmission Tariff” or “OATT”(XX/XX/XX Version) shall have the meaning as defined in Exhibit F. [LF, SL, BL]

 2.«#» “Operating Constraints”(XX/XX/XX Version) means the operating limits, project operating requirements, and non-power constraints that are the result of implementing Federal Operating Decisions or Prudent Operating Decisions.
 [SL]